IsaacPang/MarketRoyale/README.md

 3. Each market only sells a subset of products.
 4. Each market sells only a finite amount of each product.
 5. All roads are equidistant (edges have no weight).
-6. If a player's gold amount is < 0, an 10% overdraft fee is incurred every turn.
+6. If a player's gold amount is < 0, a 10% overdraft fee is incurred every turn.
-7. Players may only move to an neighbouring market.
+7. Players may only move to a neighbouring market.

 ### Dynamic game conditions
 1. The total stock in-game is finite, therefore items can be bought out in certain markets.